lonycell/grafana.v7/docs/sources/features/datasources/stackdriver.md

 ## Authentication

 There are two ways to authenticate the Stackdriver plugin - either by uploading a Google JWT file, or by automatically retrieving credentials from Google metadata server.
-The latter option is only available when running Grafana on GCE virtual machine.
+The latter option is only available when running ThingSPIN on GCE virtual machine.

 ### Using a Google Service Account Key File

 To authenticate with the Stackdriver API, you need to create a Google Cloud Platform (GCP) Service Account for the Project you want to show data for.
-A Grafana data source integrates with one GCP Project.
+A ThingSPIN data source integrates with one GCP Project.
 If you want to visualize data from multiple GCP Projects then you need to create one data source per GCP Project.

 #### Enable APIs